 - ß – Budget Subcommittee Member

 The Waste Management Division (WMD) of the County provides staff to the JPA.
 The Assistant Director of the Marin County Public Works Department is the Executive Director of the JPA.
 The Program Manager helps facilitate the meetings.
-Also included in the administration of the JPA are the Senior Planner, an Engineering Technician II and an Engineering Technician I. Information regarding compensation and benefits to JPA staff can be found at Marin County Job Class & Salary
+Also included in the administration of the JPA are the Senior Planner, and two Engineering Technician II positions.
+Information regarding compensation and benefits to JPA staff can be found at Marin County Job Class & Salary

 Zero Waste Marin also provides funding for the Marin Household Hazardous Waste(HHW) Facility in San Rafael.
 This facility provides a no-cost service for residents of Marin County to properly dispose of HHW.
 Businesses are required to pay a service fee for facility use.
 The facility is operated independently of Zero Waste Marin by the Marin Recycling & Resource Recovery Association and managed by the San Rafael Fire Department.
 The Marin HHW Facility website is: www.MarinHHW.Com